BruteForceSolutionsSRL/reservation-system-front/README.md

 # React + Vite

-Run `npm install` to install project dependencies in a Terminal
+Run `npm install` to install project dependencies in a Terminal.

 ```bash
 npm install